Real Estate Careers

 What 18-year-old agents should focus on first

-- Invest in education: take every training your brokerage offers
+- Taking every training your brokerage offers